 Phuket Yachting, Marinas and Ports

-Fifteen years ago, Phuket Island only had two marinas.
+At the start of the millennium, Phuket had only one marina.
 Today there are four major marinas situated along the East Coast: The Boat Lagoon, The Royal Phuket Marina, Ao Po Marina, and (further north) The Yacht Haven.

 Phuket hosts the annual Phuket International Boat Show (PIMEX) which attracts prestigious yacht and boat builders, not to mention boating enthusiasts from all over the world.